m3dwards/longmynd.org/content/sites/long-mynd.md

 * **Do not climb over the fences.**
 * **Park diagonally** by the fence to keep the road clear.
 * **Check** the on site notice board on arrival for any temporary restictions
+* There must be **no Informal coaching or training** for pre-CP rated pilots at this site.

+## SCHOOLS

+* Hill conversion training is allowed for pilots who have a CP rating in other environemnts.
+Alternate entry training is also allowed.
+* Air Experience flights by suitably rated pilost are allowed at this site.
+* Limited access is available for late stage pre-CP pilots under training with BHPA approved schools.
+A document is available detailing the specific site requirements for pre-CP training.
+Failure to comply with ALL aspects of the prevailing requirements may undermine a school's insurance position.

 ## SITE FEES